ArnavMotwani/CircularProgressSwiftUI/README.md

 SwiftUI package that creates an animated circular progress bar

-### Installation: It requires iOS 14 and Xcode 12!
+### Installation: It requires at least iOS 13, iPadOS 13, macOS 10.15  and Xcode 11!

 In Xcode go to `File -> Swift Packages -> Add Package Dependency` and paste in the repo's url: `https://github.com/ArnavMotwani/CircularProgressSwftUI` and select master branch.